- Business Process Outsourcing (BPO) is no longer limited to large corporations and is now accessible for small and medium-sized enterprises (SMEs).

-What was once an industry dominated by large corporations, today, even small businesses can take advantage of what is essentially business process outsourcing.
+What was once an industry dominated by large corporations, today, even small businesses can take advantage of business process outsourcing (BPO).

-In this week’s blog post we explore the growing market share of SMEs (Small and Medium enterprises) in BPO today and highlight a few of the benefits and trends.
+This week’s blog post explores the growing market share of Small and Medium enterprises (SMEs) in BPO today and highlights some benefits and trends.

 What does BPO mean for SMEs?